×

 We asked people if there is a lot of crime.
 They answered:

 "Santiago is generally considered to be a safe city, however, like any large city, there is some crime.
 Petty theft, such as pickpocketing and purse snatching, is the most common type of crime in Santiago.
 Violent crime is relatively rare, but it does occur.
-It is important to be aware of your surroundings and take precautions when travelling in the city," remarked one expat living in Santiago, Chile.
+It is important to be aware of your surroundings and take precautions when travelling in the city," wrote a member in Santiago.

 Is there a lot of diversity?
 Are people in Santiago accepting of differences?